Everything PR News

 How much does the government spend on PR?

-According to a study conducted last year by the Congressional Research Service, the U.S. government spent about $4.4 billion on contracts for “advertising services”.
-This broad turn can mean anything from printing out brochures to hiring high-end PR firms, and last year alone expenditures totaled $892.5 million.
+According to a study conducted in 2014 by the Congressional Research Service, the U.S. government spent about $4.4 billion on contracts for "advertising services".
+This broad term can mean anything from printing out brochures to hiring high-end PR firms, and a single recent fiscal year alone saw expenditures totaling $892.5 million.
 However, these numbers are at best an estimate.

 To understand why these numbers are not precise, it is important to note that amongst the government's many agencies, there is no single agreed upon definition of advertising.
 Moreover, there is no central reporting agency overseeing these expenses.
 With no clear understanding what advertising is, and no one to report these undefined expenses to, agencies determine their advertising budgets internally, and often categorize them differently.
 This makes gaining a precise understanding of what is being spent and why extremely difficult.